 - Not more than 35 years old at the time of application.
 In exceptional cases, for programs which are appropriate for senior officials and managers, the age limit is 45 years old.

 - Should agree to return to his/her home country after completion of studies under the Program.

-- Staff of the JSP designated institutions are not eligible to apply to their own institution.
+- Staff of ADB-JSP designated institutions are not eligible for the Scholarship.